 Karate Classes In South Harrow

-Karate may perhaps be considered a weapon free way of self defence.
-It comprises powerful offensive and defensive procedures applying every part of the body to their maximum advantage.
-Regarded as empty handed martial art that’s designed to defend against armed opponents.
+Karate may be described as a weapon-less means of self defence.
+It incorporates powerful offensive and defensive procedures using all parts of the body to their maximum advantage.
+It’s an empty handed martial art which has been built to fend off armed adversaries.

 Why It’s great To train Karate

 Great for the heart, good for conditioning and mental clarity.
 Teaches discipline as well as the capability to follow directions under pressure.
 Enthusiasts of Karate usually go through the martial art in to later life.
 It offers a sensation of accomplishment only attainable through specific sports activities and martial arts.

 Karate Lessons/Classes In South Harrow

 Our Karate classes in South Harrow are prepared for all types of people, usually one of these three: Individuals that wish to practice a new martial-art or hobby that keeps them in good shape Individuals who are serious about learning Karate & Those that want to develop the capability to defend themselves and increase their confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or actual physical ability.